-The MMU found serious market structure issues, measured by the three pivotal supplier test results in the PJM Capacity Market in 2018.
+The MMU found serious market structure issues, measured by the three pivotal supplier test results in the PJM Capacity Market in the last BRA and in 2019.
 Explicit market power mitigation rules in the RPM construct only partially offset the underlying market structure issues in the PJM Capacity Market under RPM.
 In the 2021/2022 RPM Base Residual Auction, the default offer cap of net CONE times B exceeded the competitive offer for a number of resources.
 Some seasonal resources were paid additional make whole based on a failure of the market power rules to apply offer capping.

 The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.
-In 2017 and 2018, the MMU prepared a number of RPM related reports and testimony, shown in Table 5-2.
+29 30 31 32 33 34 In 2018 and 2019, the MMU prepared a number of RPM related reports and testimony, shown in Table 5-2.
 The capacity performance modifications to the RPM construct have significantly improved the capacity market and addressed many of the issues identified by the MMU.
 The MMU will continue to publish more detailed reports on the CP auctions which include more specific issues and suggestions for improvements.

 The PJM markets have worked to provide incentives to entry and to retaining capacity.
-PJM had excess reserves of more than 9,000 MW on June 1, 2018, and will have excess reserves of more than 17,000 MW on June 1, 2019, based on current positions.
-Capacity investments in PJM were financed by market sources.
-Of the 30,881.7 MW of additional capacity that cleared in RPM auctions for the 2007/2008 through 2017/2018 delivery years, 22,419.7 MW (72.6 percent) were based on market funding.
-Of the 13,553.8 MW of additional capacity that cleared in RPM auctions for the 2018/2019 through 2021/2022 delivery years, 11,752.4 MW (86.7 percent) are based on market funding.
+PJM had excess reserves of more than 11,000 ICAP MW on June 1, 2019, and will have excess reserves of more than 14,000 ICAP MW on June 1, 2020, based on current positions.35 A majority of capacity investments in PJM were financed by market sources.36 Of the 36,859.2 MW of additional capacity that cleared in RPM auctions for the 2007/2008 through 2018/2019 delivery years, 27,306.6 MW (74.1 percent) were based on market funding.
+Of the 7,279.8 MW of additional capacity that cleared in RPM auctions for the 2019/2020 through 2021/2022 delivery years, 7,085.8 MW (97.3 percent) are based on market funding.
 Those investments were made based on the assumption that markets would be allowed to work and that inefficient units would exit.

-The issue of external subsidies emerged more fully in 2017 and 2018.
+The issue of external subsidies, particularly for economic nuclear power plants, continued to evolve.
 The subsidies are not part of the PJM market design but nonetheless threaten the foundations of the PJM capacity market as well as the competitiveness of PJM markets overall.